edwii-78/edwii-78/README.md

 ## About

-SOC analyst building detection engineering labs from scratch — designing environments, simulating attacks, writing detection rules, and producing incident reports that mirror real SOC workflows.
+SOC analyst building detection engineering labs and producing professional-grade investigation reports — not tutorials, not guided walkthroughs.
+Every project here is a real environment designed, attacked, and defended.

 Core stack: **Wazuh** and **Splunk** for SIEM, **Sysmon** for Windows telemetry, **Suricata** for network IDS, **MITRE ATT&CK** as the detection framework.
-Eight techniques validated end-to-end in a live Windows 11 lab.
-A Raspberry Pi 4 runs as an inline IPS with ML-backed anomaly detection on my home network — production, not a VM.

-Independent vulnerability research across Indian government and institutional portals — 15+ disclosures, IIT Madras acknowledged, CERT-In Hall of Fame nominated twice.
+Independently investigated phishing campaigns and live malware samples.
+Deployed a Raspberry Pi 4 as an inline IPS with ML anomaly detection on a production network.
+15+ vulnerability disclosures to Indian government portals, IIT Madras acknowledged, CERT-In Hall of Fame nominated twice.

 Building toward **Microsoft Sentinel**, **CNSP**, and **AWS Cloud Practitioner**.
 Open to SOC analyst, detection engineer, and threat hunting roles — available to relocate anywhere.